AI × Real EstateJanuary 2026

 The Winner's Curse

 Here's where it gets painful.
-Given that the seller accepted, the expected true value of the home is always below the offer price.
-The Information Asymmetry Premium — what you're overpaying on every accepted deal — works out to:
+Once the seller accepts, the expected true value of the home is below the offer price.
+Not sometimes.
+In this model, structurally.
+The Information Asymmetry Premium, what you're overpaying on every accepted deal, works out to:

 At FMV (), you're still overpaying by on every accepted deal.
 For a $400K home with $40K of uncertainty, that's $20,000 lost per transaction just from adverse selection.

-The key operational insight: the overpayment is directly proportional to your acceptance rate.
-High acceptance rate = high adverse selection exposure.
-One metric to watch.
+The technical version: overpayment is directly proportional to acceptance rate.
+High acceptance rate means high adverse selection exposure.
+Very annoying.
+Very useful.

 The Optimal Offer